cfrank/TEventEmit/README.md

 `hello`

-When passing the arguments in the `emit()` function remember their types so you can later specify their types in the `on()` function.
-This allows for correct type errors
+When passing the arguments in the `emit()` function remember their types so you can later specify their types in the `on()` function, because they are passed as type `any` leaving out the hinting will cause an error when using `'noImplicitAny': true`

 ## Finding listeners